Cleeng/mediastore-sdk/README.md

 **Props**

 - `offerId` \* - ID of Cleeng offer, for which possible switches should be displayed.
-User has to have access to this offer
+Customer has to have access to this offer

 - `toOfferId` - Use to open the switch popup by default.
-It's a ID of Cleeng offer to which user wants to switch.
+It's a ID of Cleeng offer to which customer wants to switch.
 - `onCancel` - required when `toOfferId` is provided.
-A function that will be called when the user resigns from the switch.
+A function that will be called when the customer resigns from the switch.
 This function should, at least, unmount the SubscriptionSwitches component
 - `onSwitchSuccess` - required when `toOfferId` is provided.
-A function will be called when the switch succeeds and the user clicked the 'Back to My Account' button.
+A function will be called when the switch succeeds and the customer clicked the 'Back to My Account' button.
 This function should, at least, unmount the SubscriptionSwitches component
 - `onSwitchError` - required when `toOfferId` is provided.
-A function will be called when the switch failed and the user clicked the 'Back to My Account' button.
+A function will be called when the switch failed and the customer clicked the 'Back to My Account' button.
 This function should, at least, unmount the SubscriptionSwitches component

-If you are providing the `toOfferId` prop you need to validate if this switch is possible for the customer.
-It is, when <a href="https://developers.cleeng.com/reference/fetch-available-switches">available switches endpoint</a> for `offerId` will return `toOfferId` offer ID in `available` array.
+If you are providing the `toOfferId` prop you need to validate if this switch is possible for the customer (to do so, use [get available switches endpoint](https://developers.cleeng.com/reference/fetch-available-switches)).

 **Usage sample**